CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```WAIST``` Layer for belts other things worn on the waist.
 - ```WATCH``` Acts as a watch and allows the player to see actual time.
 - ```WATERPROOF``` Prevents the covered body-part(s) from getting wet in any circumstance.
-- ```WATER_FRIENDLY``` Prevents the item from making the body part count as unfriendly to water and thus causing negative morale from being wet.
+- ```WATER_FRIENDLY``` Prevents the item from making the body part count as unfriendly to water and thus reducing morale from being wet.

 ## Bionics